-- · "FOR" Proposal No. 1 to elect one Class III director nominee, Jerry McLaughlin; - "FOR" Proposal No. 2, the Say-on-Pay Proposal, to approve on a non-binding advisory basis, the compensation paid to our Named Executive Officers for the fiscal year ended March 31, 2023; - "FOR" Proposal No. 3 to ratify the appointment of Frazier & Deeter, LLC as our independent registered public accounting firm for the fiscal year ending March 31, 2024.
+- · "FOR" Proposal No. 1 to elect one Class II director nominee, Dr. Jay Birnbaum; - "FOR" Proposal No. 2, the Say-on-Pay Proposal, to approve on a non-binding advisory basis, the compensation paid to our Named Executive Officers for the fiscal year ended March 31, 2025; - "FOR" Proposal No. 3, to ratify the appointment of Frazier & Deeter, LLC as our independent auditors for the fiscal year ending March 31, 2026; and - "FOR" Proposal No. 4, to authorize the adjournment of the meeting to permit further solicitation of proxies, if necessary or appropriate, if sufficient votes are not represented at the meeting to approve any of the foregoing proposals.